naturalnetworks/chatbot/readme.md

 The bot can fetch real-time weather reports from a WeatherFlow Tempest station using the WeatherFlow API.
 The weather report is formatted in `mrkdwn` for easy readability.

 ## Setup

+### Google Compute Platform

+Take a look at https://cloud.google.com/functions/docs/create-deploy-http-python to get an idea on what's required to set up GCP to host your Cloud Function.

 ### Dependencies